jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }

 struct Inventory {
+    // A vector of shirt colors, one for each shirt we have in stock.
     shirts: Vec<ShirtColor>,
 }

 impl Inventory {
-    fn giveaway(&self, user_preference: Option<ShirtColor>) -> ShirtColor {
+    /// Figure out what color of shirt to give away. fn giveaway(&self, user_preference: Option<ShirtColor>) -> ShirtColor {
         user_preference.unwrap_or_else(|| self.most_stocked())
     }

-    fn most_stocked(&self) -> ShirtColor {
+    // Figure out what shirt color we have the most of in inventory. fn most_stocked(&self) -> ShirtColor {
         let mut num_red = 0;
         let mut num_blue = 0;